apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committer_architecture.md

 We shall also provide a CLI tool to list and delete pending uploads under a path.

-Finally, configuring a store to automatically clean pending uploads after a time period such as 24h will guarantee that pending upload data will always be deleted, even without a rerun of the job or use of the CLI tool.
+* configuring a store to automatically clean pending uploads after a time period such as 24h will guarantee that pending upload data will always be deleted, even without a rerun of the job or use of the CLI tool.